Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

 ``````````````````````````````````

 In order to interact with the Subversion repository of any
-|SYSPRODUCTNAME|-hosted project, you normally need to have Subversion
+Tuleap-hosted project, you normally need to have Subversion
 installed on your machine.
-However |SYSPRODUCTNAME| also offers a
+However Tuleap also offers a
 built-in Web browsing interface to the Subversion repository which
 allows you to navigate in the source code, download it, view a file
 history or compare two revisions of the same file.